robjohnnoble/robjohnnoble.github.io/_pages/research.md

 Accurate methods for predicting whether neoplasms will grow aggressively, how they will initially respond to treatment, and whether and when drug resistance will develop, are lacking.
 Computational models that account for cancer’s dynamic, evolving nature have enormous, untapped potential to provide more detailed patient-specific forecasts for informing clinical decision making.

 Working closely with clinical and experimental oncologists during a four-year clinical trial, I have developed and analyzed a mathematical model of clonal dynamics during interferon-alpha treatment of myeloproliferative neoplasms.
-By combining my dynamical model with a sophisticated Bayesian inferential method, we have obtained the first estimates of mutated-cell proliferation and differentiation rates in these diseases.
-The results are of immediate clinical utility as they enable the prediction of treatment response based on dosing schedule, molecular data and patient profile [1].
+By combining my dynamical model with a sophisticated Bayesian inferential method, we have obtained the first estimates of mutated-cell proliferation and differentiation rates in these diseases [1].
 In the more challenging case of solid tumours, I have used computational modelling to assess when, why and how intratumour heterogeneity can be used to forecast tumour growth rate and clinical progression [2].
+I have further shown how my new approaches to quantifying the shape of evolutionary trees provide new ways of forecasting clinical outcomes [4].
-This work informs the search for new prognostic biomarkers and contributes to establishing a theoretical foundation for the new field of predictive oncology.
+This work together informs the search for new prognostic biomarkers and contributes to establishing a theoretical foundation for the new field of predictive oncology.

 I am now working towards models that can forecast the evolution of realistically large, heterogeneous tumours.
 This includes using diffusion approximations and other methods from statistical physics and population genetics to describe how clonal expansion speeds depend on key biological parameters [3], and using machine-learning methods to infer patient-specific parameter values from clinical data.